 21. HOW IS AN INDEPENDENT STUDY IN GOVERNMENT ARRANGED?

-Government Majors may apply to do an Independent Study with a faculty member.
-The student should approach one of the Government faculty members with a concrete idea for a special course in the politics field, and ask that professor to serve as his or her Independent Study instructor.
+Majors may apply to do an Independent Study with a faculty member.
+The independent study application must be completed at the beginning of the semester in which the course is being taken.
+It is assigned a different number of credits depending on the amount of work to be undertaken.
+The student should approach one of the faculty members with a concrete idea for a special course in the politics field, and ask that professor to serve as his or her Independent Study instructor.
 Normally, we expect that an Independent Study would take the student well beyond our existing curriculum.
 The proposed scholarly project should deal with a topic or area that is not covered by one of our existing courses.
 The student should try to approach the faculty members who have special expertise in the field in which the proposed topic is situated.
 The student should have already taken some coursework in the field in question.
 Once the student has obtained a faculty member’s informal approval, he or she then has to obtain the formal approval of the College.
-Pick up the Independent Study (IS) application form in the Government Department Office, and work with your IS instructor to fill in the details (proposed reading and research, course requirements, meeting schedule, number of credits, etc.).
-Then have both the IS instructor and your regular Government faculty advisor sign the application.
-Finally, submit the form to the College for official approval.
+To apply for independent study, please complete the on-line form at: https://data.arts.cornell.edu/as-stus/indep_study_intro.cfm.
 A student cannot officially enroll in our Independent Study course, GOVT 4999, until the College approves his or her application.
 Undergraduates should enroll only in GOVT 4999; GOVT 7999 is reserved for graduate students.
 As previously noted, we do not give credit for internships organized outside of Cornell in Washington.
 Thus, your Independent Study must be an exclusively scholarly project; you cannot receive credit for any internship component.
-We cannot give transfer credit, abroad credit, or extra-departmental credit for an Independent Study; this course must be conducted at our Ithaca campus and it must be supervised by a Government faculty member.
+We cannot give transfer credit, abroad credit, or extra-departmental credit for an Independent Study; this course must be conducted at our Ithaca campus and it must be supervised by a faculty member.

 22. HOW CAN I BE CERTAIN THAT I HAVE COMPLETED THE GOVERNMENT MAJOR?